dgrothman/theinnerjourney/docs/C8-GraceTruthTime/Class 8 - Handout.md

 * Keep thinking the same thoughts when those thoughts don’t help
 * Keep putting yourself in the same unhelpful environment
 * Keep relating to the same unhelpful people
-* Put ore importance on being right than on changing
+* Put more importance on being right than on changing

 <br><br><br>